The Moulting Season

-You can help them along.
-Here are a few tips;
+You can help them along – here are some tips

 - Avoid handling chooks.
 Moulting makes feather follicles very sensitive, even painful.

 - Make sure they have good protection from the wind and early cool snaps.